bwalding/paperless-migration/README.md

 ## Status

 * Basic migration works
-* MSPL loses the Organization (should be straightforward to fix this - it is separate to Merchant)
+* MSPL loses the Organization (should be straightforward to fix this - it is separate to Merchant inside SQLite)

 ## Motivation

-Mariner software is apparently no longer business, and as such migrating away from this software is a priority
+Mariner software is apparently no longer business, and as such migrating away from this software is a priority (before it doesn't work after a system upgrade).

 ## Storage

-### Mariner Software Paperless (MSP)
+### Mariner Software Paperless

 MSP stores all attribute data in a SQLite database, and the related PDFs are stored on the filesystem in a date based layout.

-See `receipts.sql` for an example of the query we use to extract all the data.
+See `receipts.sql` for the query we use to extract all the data.

 ### Paperless-NGX

-PNGX offers a REST API to upload documents, correspondents, tags etc and configure them
+PNGX offers a REST API to upload documents, correspondents, tags etc and configure them.

 ## Preparation